^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of cyst of the right ovary
+Causes of right ovarian cyst

-• Sexually transmitted diseases, STDs (sexually transmitted diseases).
+• Venereal diseases, STDs (sexually transmitted diseases).

-• 35-40% of cysts are formed after abortion.
+• 35-40% of cysts are formed after abortions.

-Signs and symptoms of a cyst of the right ovary may not appear if the tumor is functional in nature and does not exceed 2–3 centimeters in size.
-In the case of persistent hormonal disorders, gynecological diseases, inflammations and other pathological factors, the cyst may increase, suppress and provoke the following symptoms:
+Signs and symptoms of a right ovarian cyst may not be apparent if the neoplasm is functional and does not exceed 2-3 centimeters in size.
+In the case of persistent hormonal imbalance, gynecological diseases, inflammations and other pathological factors, the cyst may increase in size, become purulent and cause the following symptoms:

 Uncomplicated cyst: